ankidroid/Anki-Android/FAQ.md

 ### After installing the latest version of AnkiDroid, it starts crashing
 Please first try uninstalling / re-installing the application, as this often fixes such problems.
 If the issue persists, see the [bug reports help page](https://ankidroid.org/docs/help.html).

-### I cannot find AnkiDroid on Android Market.
+### I cannot find AnkiDroid on Google Play.
 Is the app restricted in some way?

 No AnkiDroid is not restricted in any way, see the [[installation guide|Installation]] for help with installing.